-This is the MRC Operational Plan for the 2020-2021 school year or until such time that COVID-19 is no longer a threat to public health.
+This is the MRC Operational Plan for the 2021-22 academic year or until such time that COVID-19 is no longer a threat to public health.
 See below for the specific circumstances for which patrons may use the MRC.

-General Operating Hours - The MRC will have adjusted operating hours for the Spring 2021 semester,
+General Operating Hours - The MRC will have the operating hours for the Spring 2022 semester:

-Center Visitors - The Center will be closed to prolonged usage, reservations and events.
-General visitation for the purpose of using the Multifaith Meditation and Prayer Room, making resource or library requests/pick-ups, making appointments to meet with staff or asking quick questions will be allowed and encouraged.
+Center Visitors - The Center will be open to general and prolonged usage, reservations and events.
+General visitation for the purpose of using the Multifaith Meditation and Prayer Room, making resource or library requests/pick-ups, making appointments to meet with staff or asking quick questions will be allowed.

 Face covering - Staff and guests of the MRC spaces must wear a face covering or mask that covers both nose and mouth at all times, (including in shared areas, such as hallways, conference rooms, breakrooms, storage rooms, restrooms, the MRC Resource Room, and the Meditation and Prayer Room).
 The only exceptions are when alone in a private office.